 Speaking about his new piece, yn un rhith, Andrew said: “The piece, based on Dafydd’s poem, sings of how, albeit set apart by events, we are still united in our aims, as a community, in singing – of how we are still a choir.”

-Over recent weeks, members of both choirs have been filming themselves singing the piece, and all those individual videos are now being edited together to create a virtual choir performance by Robert Russell, who also accompanies the choirs in the performance.
+Members of both choirs have been filmed themselves singing the piece, and all those individual videos were edited together to create a virtual choir performance by Robert Russell, who also accompanied the choirs in the performance.

 Describing the aim of the project, Gwennan Williams, conductor of Côr ABC, said: “Our hope, as a team who put the project together, was to create an enjoyable experience for our members, and something that we can all look back on, at some point in the future, as a reminder of something positive to come out of difficult times.”

-The first performance of yn un rhith by the combined choir of Côr ABC and Côr Dinas will shortly be released in a YouTube première event.
-The choirs will also perform, separately, mixed choir and upper voices versions of the piece.
-Look out for further details on this page, and visit our ‘updates‘ page to sign up to receive e-mail updates about the project.
+The first performance of yn un rhith by the combined choir of Côr ABC and Côr Dinas was given in a YouTube première.
+The choirs also sang, separately, mixed choir and upper voices versions of the piece.